The Bad News About Neoprene...

 Warm Winds Partners With Lava Rubber

 As surfer's in the Northeast US we require the use of a wetsuit (almost) all year round.
 Fortunately for us wetsuit technology has come a long way, now stretchier and warmer than ever.
 Although wetsuits are great for keeping us toasty in New England waters, they are not so great for the environment.

 It's an age old dilemma.
 In the event you can't find that lucky grom to psyche up with the ultimate kind of hand-me-down, bring your old wetsuit here and we will recycle it for you!

 We teamed up with the crew at Lava Rubber to bring wetsuit recycling to Rhode Island!
 The crew at lava rubber will take the old neoprene, break it down, and produce new, up-cycled products such as yoga mats, coasters, and more.

 Come by the shop to see some of the products built by Lava Rubber.
 Who knows, maybe one of the wetsuits that you recycled made it's way into one of the yoga mats that we have for sale!

 Lava Rubber's Process

 We call it "Lava Rubber" because of it's spiritual similarity to molten lava.
 Just like a volcano naturally recycles the Earth into new terrain, we do the same with donated "scraps" headed for the trash.
-Instead of ending their life-cycle in a dark & stinky landfill, we upcycle these materials into useful products.
-We began our project in 2009 where we started collecting scraps from: surfers, divers, surf schools, marine institutes, day camps, outdoor shops & neoprene manufacturers from the East & West coasts of the United States.
+Instead of ending their life-cycle in a dark and stinky landfill, we upcycle these materials into useful products.
+We began our project in 2009 where we started collecting scraps from: surfers, divers, surf schools, marine institutes, day camps, outdoor shops and neoprene manufacturers from the East and West coasts of the United States.
 In 2011, we formed LAVA RUBBER.